 The structures of the anthracene dimer were calculated to explore possible orientations of the water sub-clusters on it.
-Results of different isomers of anthracene dimer are presented in Figure 4.
+Results of different isomers of the anthracene dimer are presented in Figure 4.
 For each isomer, we report the BE, which is calculated according to BE=Edimer-2×Eanthracene.